 - There is very little waste.
-The coffee pods consists of a outer package and a basically what appears to be a coffee filter shaped into a disk and filled with coffee grinds.
+The coffee pods consist of an outer package and basically what appears to be a coffee filter shaped into a disk and filled with coffee grinds.
 All of these items are recyclable and biodegradable.

 - Cost of the brewer.

-Verisimo is an new comer to the one cup coffee world.
+Verisimo is a newcomer to the one cup coffee world.
 This beautiful machine is brought to us by none other than Starbucks.

 Average price = $119.- $149.

 - Able to brew both traditional coffee and espresso.